dm-cdb/Microchip/XC8/Noob-eeprom.X/readme.md

 <br>
 Warning : The EECON1, EEDAT and EEADR registers should not be modified during a data EEPROM write (WR bit = 1).
 <br>
+This project includes a small LCD 2x16 library with a 74HC164 shift register - see below for wiring.<br>
 Below is a schematic of the project : the led is active during write operation.
 <br><br>